University of Baghdad

-The University of Baghdad (UOB) (جامعة بغداد), also known as Baghdad University, is a public research university in Baghdad, Iraq.
+The University of Baghdad (UOB) (جامعة بغداد), is a public research university in Baghdad, Iraq.
 It is the largest university in Iraq and the tenth largest in the Arab world.
+Established in 1957, it was the second largest university in the Arab world, after the University of Cairo.
+The university has four campuses across the city, located in Al-Jadriyah, Bab al-Muadhdham, Nahda Road and Wazeriya neighborhoods.

 The first constituent was opened in 1908, followed by further institutions.
 Baghdad University provides academic programs in variety of fields such as engineering, medical sciences, liberal arts and religious education.
 The university maintains four campuses across the city, located in Al-Jadriyah, Bab al-Muadhdham, Wazeriya and Nahda Road.

 History

+Origins

 The College of Islamic Sciences claims that it originated in 1067 A.D. as Abu-Haneefa.
 The College of Law, the earliest of the modern institutions that were to become the first constituent Colleges (i.e. Faculties) of the University of Baghdad, was founded in 1908.

 The College of Engineering was established in 1921; the Higher Teachers Training College and the Lower College of Education in 1923, the College of Medicine in 1927, and the College of Pharmacy in 1936.
 In 1942, the first higher institution for girls, Queen Alia College, was established.
 In 1943, proposals for further new Colleges appeared, leading to the foundation of the College of Arts and the College of Science in 1949, and Abu Ghraib College of Agriculture in 1950.